 - the upholstery is a bit noisy when you move in the chair.

 Do Sleeping Recliner Chairs Have Benefits for Your Health?

-Most of my friends who have a recliner at home admit that they only use it as a cozy spot for watching TV after work but have never slept in it due to a belief that this is unhealthy.
+Most of my friends who have a recliner at home admit that they only use it as a cozy spot for watching TV after work but have never slept in it due to a belief that it's unhealthy.

-But really, is sleeping in a recliner bad for you?
+So, is sleeping in a recliner actually that bad for you?

-Earlier, scientists could say that recliners are quite harmful to your back, so you can only use them for a limited number of hours.
+Scientists used to claim that recliners were quite harmful to your back, so the suggestion was to only use them for a limited number of hours.

-Modern recliners not only are comparable in terms of comfort to beds but also can surpass them in some cases.
+Modern recliners are not only comparable, in terms of comfort, to beds but in some cases actually surpass them altogether.

-Washington University Physicians indicate in their guidelines for patient care that a recliner is a more comfortable place to sleep and rest during the recovery period after shoulder and elbow surgery.
+Washington University Physicians indicate in their guidelines for patient care that a recliner is a more comfortable place to sleep and rest during the recovery period after shoulder and elbow surgery (1).

-Harvard Medical School professors Hope Ricciotti, M.D., and Toni Golen, M.D. note that sleeping in a semi-sitting position does not have any significant risks compared to sleeping in a standard horizontal position.
+Harvard Medical School professors Hope Ricciotti, M.D., and Toni Golen, M.D. note that sleeping in a semi-sitting position does not have any significant risks compared to sleeping in a standard horizontal position (2).

-So, answering the question above — no, sleeping in a recliner is not bad for you.
+So, the straight answer the question above — no, sleeping in a recliner is in fact not bad for you.
 But what about the benefits?